ashwanisng/Starbucks-Capstone/README.md

 We evaluated the recommendation systems by using visualizations from the data.
 ## Blog Website <a name="Blog"></a>
-A blog has been published in this site
+A blog has been published  [Analyzing The Starbuck Offers](https://medium.com/@ashwanisng/analyzing-the-starbuck-offers-9ab7653456a8)